SwingDev/angular-seed/README.md

 # angular-seed — the seed for AngularJS apps

+## This README is obsoloete for SwingDev, update is on it's way

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.